jianing-sun/CNN-Incremental-Learning/README.md

 Problem: the accuracy didn't change no matter how many iterations.
 It seems the gradient descent didn't work.
 Still need to find the reason.
-But at least it didn't have error... a little relieve.
+But at least it didn't have error... a little relieved.

 Solved：change newmodel = copy.deepcopy(model) to newmodel = model